PedroS11/shaman-king-episode-bot/README.md

  - Save the token provided by the @BotFather

  ### Step 2 - Get chat ID
-- Add bot to the group
+- Add bot to the Channel
 - Get the list of updates for your BOT

 ```sh